 Components of a Funeral

-- Final words or closing ceremony
+- The concluding remarks or the closing ceremony

 - Graveside committal